vsobotka/vscode-abl/README.md

 - Grammar repository: https://github.com/ZaphyrVonGenevese/openedge-abl-syntax
 - For latest changes see: [Release notes](#release-notes)

+This project is not maintained, as I do not work with OpenEdge ABL anymore.

 ## Syntax definition is not in this repository
 For issues and other things regarding syntax definition, see
  - https://github.com/ZaphyrVonGenevese/openedge-abl-syntax